30 Indoor Activities on Rainy Days in Tokyo

 Indoor gaming and theme park

 This should come as no surprise, but you can find some of the coolest arcades in Tokyo, Japan.
 With its flashy neon lights, loud music, and chaotic (from time to time) crowds, Tokyo itself feels a bit like a (video) game.
-In these game halls, you can play traditional (video) games, Pacman, and grab your favorite toy.
-A very popular activity for Japanese is purikura, basically a photo booth with built-in photoshop.
-Choose your favorite design and beautify yourself, and make your own souvenir for a few hundred yen.
+In these game halls, you can play traditional (video) games, Mario Kart, and grab your favorite toy from crane games.
+A very popular activity for younger generations is purikura, basically a photo booth with built-in photoshop.
+Choose your favorite design and beautify yourself, and make your own souvenir for 500 yen.

 Tip: some of the taito stations have cosplay costumes available for free!